 Site access will be controlled during closure and post-closure using the methods approved for use during site operation.
+The main entrance gate is constructed of a steel frame and posts anchored in concrete.
 Gates will remain locked at all times when the site is unattended to prevent unauthorized access to the site.